 Don't we all want the entire pie for ourselves?
 Of course, that comes with ramifications, mostly around the waistline.
 In business, we all want a little more of the available pie.
 Who among us has all the pie (or market) that you want for your business?
 If you're saying "Me!," then you most likely have a lifestyle business.
 In short:

-A lifestyle business is one that has been set up or has become a business that allows the owner(s) the ability to maintain a certain level of lifestyle they are comfortable with and have been accustomed to.
+A lifestyle business has been set up or has become a business that allows the owner(s) to maintain a certain level of lifestyle they are comfortable with and have been accustomed to.
 There really is no desire to grow beyond that level of business.

 Estimate how many companies exist in your respective sector.
 This information can also be found on census.gov, in the section dedicated to Statistics of U.S. Businesses (see below).

 Drill your data down to the important data points.
-According to our research, there are a total 2405 US establishments under this very specific code with 500 or fewer employees.
+For example, according to our research, there are 2,405 US establishments under this code with 500 or fewer employees.

-Use the datato get a sense of how much share you have in this specific area (i.e. do the math).
+Use the datato get a sense of how many shares you have in this specific area (i.e., do the math).
 You'll need to make some assumptions and gather some facts.

 How many customers do you have in this space?
 (Fact available via your internal systems)